bahrus/templ-mount/README.md

 ### Preemptive downloading, lazy loading into the DOM tree [TODO]

-If, in the same Shadow DOM realm as the templ-mount instance (including the realm outside any Shadow DOM), any tag is found with pseudo attribute -imp, templ-mount waits for that tag to become visible, and when it does, it searches for a template with href matching the value of -imp, and "imports" the template into the ShadowDOM of the tag.
+If, in the same Shadow DOM realm as the templ-mount instance (including the realm outside any Shadow DOM), any tag is found with pseudo attribute imp-t, templ-mount waits for that tag to become visible, and when it does, it searches for a template with href matching the value of imp-t, and "imports" the template into the ShadowDOM of the tag.
 The original children of the tag, if they specify slot attributes, will become slotted into the ShadowDOM.

 ```html
 <templ-mount></templ-mount>